Three children and their grandmother died in a Texas fire after trying to stay warm during power outages. Their mom survived

 "My kids were such phenomenal, amazing, little badass humans," she said of her three children.

-"Colette is just a little fire cracker and she has so much charisma," Nguyen said.
-"She also, as a five-year-old, had that level of confidence.
+"Colette is just a little firecracker and she has so much charisma," Nguyen said.
+"She also, as a 5-year-old, had that level of confidence.
 She was never afraid, totally unapologetic, not intimidated."

 Coco loved to dance and make TikTok videos.
 She loved Taylor Swift and Shawn Mendes, and wanted to be head cheerleader and class president.
-She was more like a teenager than a soon to be six-year-old, her mother said.
+She was more like a teenager than a soon-to-be 6-year-old, her mother said.

 She was also very affectionate.
 "I knew she was my last kid but ... she was just so affectionate and I just, you know, I took that in, like, every single minute I could get it because I knew ... those moments are so fleeting," Nguyen said.